Leonhard-B/Dependency-Reduction-Unit-Framework/README.md

 clone: `git clone --recurse-submodules https://github.com/intel/Dependency-Reduction-Unit-Framework.git`

 ## OS support
 This application has been developed on a Ubuntu 18.4 LTS systems.
-It also has been tested on a Windows-10 System but does not support all feature (rescue result buffer if gdbMann gets interrupted by CTRL+C)
+It also has been tested on a Windows-10 System but does not support all feature (rescue result buffer if gdbMan gets interrupted by CTRL+C)

 ## Goals